mpusz/wg21-papers/src/2XXXR0_a_motivation_scope_and_plan_for_a_physical_quantities_and_units_library.md

 For example, suppose vendors can't use an Open Source library in a production project for the above reasons.
 In that case, they are forced to write their own abstractions by themselves.
-Besides being not cost and time-effective, it also happens that writing a physical quantities and units library by yourself is far from easy.
+Besides being costly and time-consuming, it also happens that writing a physical quantities and units library by yourself is far from easy.
 Doing this is complex and complicated, especially for engineers who are not experts in the domain.
 There are many exceptional corner cases to cover that most developers do not even realize before falling into a trap in production.
+On the other hand domain experts might find it difficult to put their knowledge into code and create a correct implementation in C++.
 As a result, companies either use really simple and unsafe numeric wrappers or abandon the effort totally and just use `double` to express quantity values which lead to safety issues by accidentally using values representing the wrong quantity or having an incorrect unit.